 We need to start with Microsoft’s Privacy Dashboard.
 This is where you can view their privacy policies and your activity history.
 You will have to log into your account to view this page.
 This overview will help you understand their privacy practice and give you access to a bunch of controls for your privacy.

 Review activity history

 Look for the “activity history” link which will allow you to see what Microsoft has collected.
 You can filter the results by search, voice, browser or locations.
 If you don’t sign into you actual device using a Microsoft account, you will probably get very little or no data showing.

 If you are content with the data they collect, carry on.
 If you are not happy with some stuff, you can choose to clear your data, but first, download it.

 Downloading your data from Microsoft

 You can keep a copy of this data if you like.
 Microsoft does warn that this data contains sensitive data such as search history and location information.
 You should most definitely not download this data onto a public computer.
-To get you information click on the “Download your data” link and select “create new archive”.
+To get your information click on the “Download your data” link and select “create new archive”.

-Clearing your personal data
+Clearing your data

 As you go on this journey to clear your data Microsoft will warn you about how clearing it will affect the recommendation ability of Cortana or typing experiences.

 It is, however, ultimately your decision on what data you want Microsoft to keep to improve your computing experience.